highamm/sptotal/inst/paper/paper.md

 # Past and Ongoing Research Projects

 @dumelle2022comparison used the ``sptotal`` package to compare model-based and design-based approaches for analysis of spatial data.
 Currently, a ``Shiny`` app is in development at the Alaska Department of Fish and Game that uses ``sptotal`` to predict abundance from moose surveys conducted in Alaska.

+# Disclaimer

+The views expressed in this article are those of the author(s) and do not necessarily represent the views or policies of the U.S. Environmental Protection Agency.
+Mention of trade names or commercial products does not constitute endorsement or recommendation for use.

 # References